Faizullah9181/Movies-Recommendation-system/README.md

-## Movies Recommendation system using mahine learning algorithm
+## Movies Recommendation system using machine learning algorithm
 ### Deployed using Streamlit